Effective Date: 29 October 2019

 Please take care to enter the correct BSB and account number.

-You should report mistaken internet payments to us as soon as possible after you become aware of them.
-You can report mistaken internet payments to us by visiting a Service Centre or by calling the Assistance Centre on:
+You should report mistaken payments to us as soon as possible after you become aware of them.
+You can report mistaken payments to us by visiting a Branch or by calling the Contact Centre on:

 - 131 728 if calling within Australia;